u2d-ai/msaSDK/README.md

 # example async function to be executed by a timer
 async def test_timer_min():
-  app.logger.info("MSA SDK Test Timer Async Every Minute")
+  app.logger.info("msaSDK Test Timer Async Every Minute")

 # example sync/blocking function to be executed by a timer
 def test_timer_five_sec():
-  app.logger.info("MSA SDK Test Timer Sync 5 Second")
+  app.logger.info("msaSDK Test Timer Sync 5 Second")

 # SQLModel class to be used for auto API CRUD and/or Admin Site Web UI